NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 document.querySelector('a[href="#third"]').addEventListener('focus', preview);
 ```

 Now there is only 1 function instead of 4.
+We can re-use the exact sa

 ### Using bubbling